sekgobela-kevin/broote/README.md

     # session - optional session object provided by runner.
     return requests.post(target, data=record)

-def success(responce):
+def success(response):
-    return b"logged in as " in responce.content
+    return b"logged in as " in response.content

-def failure(responce):
+def failure(response):
-    return b"Username and password does not match" in responce.content
+    return b"Username and password does not match" in response.content

 # Creates runner executing in multiple threads.